 - Platform Neutral JAR file: the file with platform independent (i.e.: the same regardless of it running on Windows, Unix or Mac) locale files.
-You will always use this locale. - Platform JAR files: Mozilla Suite, SeaMonkey and maybe other products define platformdependent JAR files with strings specific to the underlying OS.
+You will always use this locale. - Platform JAR files: Mozilla Suite, SeaMonkey and maybe other products define platformdependent JAR files with strings specific to the underlying OS. - Regional JAR file: some localizable content that may vary depending between regions, even if all regions use the same language.
+When

-- Regional JAR file: some localizable content that may vary depending between regions, even if all regions use the same language.
-When packed into a XPI this is called the content/region pack. - Custom files: unfortunately, this option doesn't do anything useful.
-When it get fixed, you will be able to add files not present in the original JAR files and export them.
-Each custom file will ask you for three data: - Name: name that will be shown in the Chrome View tree and in the File column in the table views. - Original file: path in your file system to the file to be inserted. - Mount point: path inside of the exported XPI or JAR.
+- Name: name that will be shown in the Chrome View tree and in the File column in the table views. - Original file: path in your file system to the file to be inserted. - Mount point: path inside of the exported XPI or JAR.

-Update Products
+Update Product

 This option presents a dialog in which you must select a product to be rescan for changes (new files and strings, modified strings, and deleted files and strings).
-If the product is JAR based, it will look for JAR files defined in the product properties; if the product is CVS based, the CVS import path must be entered in the appropriate field, but it will be automatically filled with the data from the product properties.
+If the product is JAR based, it will look for JAR files defined in the product properties; if the product is SCM-based, the SCM import path must be entered in the appropriate field, but it will be automatically filled with the data from the product properties.